 - Wear work gloves to protect your hands from cuts, scrapes, and blisters.

-- Use safety goggles to protect your eyes from debris or particles that may fly up during the cleaning process.
+- Use safety goggles to protect your eyes from debris or particles that may fly up during cleaning.

-- If you’re using a weed killer, make sure to follow the instructions on the label carefully and avoid using it on windy days to prevent it from spreading to other areas.
+- If you’re using a weed killer, follow the instructions on the label carefully and avoid using it on windy days to prevent it from spreading to other areas.

 - Always be aware of your surroundings and watch out for pets, children, or other people who may be in the area.